A border collie is one of the working dogs which was used and bred for herding purposes within the Scottish borders, mostly for sheep.

 Provide a Healthy Diet

 Diet has one of the most significant shares in the health of your Border Collie.
-Healthy, balanced, and a proper diet can make your dog live longer and enable it to go beyond its usual age.
+A healthy, balanced, and proper diet can make your dog live longer and enable it to go beyond its usual age.

 It is also recommended not to use big brand food because they mix additives and by-products.
-You should consult a professional or do some research for the right diet for your Border Collie.
+You should consult a professional or do some research on the right diet for your Border Collie.

 Border Collies are herding dogs who love to walk and exercise a lot.
 They can’t live longer if you do not take them on a walk daily.